artificialmindgames/psychological-jujitsu/README.md

 Player bot API
 --------------

-A game server is responsible for running matches between players, as well as judging and recording match outcomes.
+A game broker is responsible for running matches between players, as well as judging and recording match outcomes.

-The game server communicates with the player bots via a simple REST api, using JSON over HTTP.
-In terms of HTTP, it is important to be clear that the player bots are in fact acting as servers; the game server calls the player bots rather than the other way around.
+The game broker communicates with the player bots via a simple REST api, using JSON over HTTP.
+In terms of HTTP, it is important to be clear that the player bots are in fact acting as servers; the game broker calls the player bots rather than the other way around.

-The game server always issues HTTP POST requests to a specified url in the following form:
+The game broker always issues HTTP POST requests to a specified url in the following form:

 ```javascript
 {